-Sand Creek Adventures are among the best places to zipline in Minnesota, allowing you to experience 1600 feet of ziplining, a hundred feet above the ground.
+Sand Creek Adventures is among Minnesota’s best places to zipline, allowing you to experience 1600 feet of ziplining a hundred feet above the ground.
 Moreover, Sand Creek Adventures offers courses for families, individuals, and team building.

-If you’re going with a group of friends, you’re in luck because the adventure park can accommodate larger groups of 45 and more.
+If you’re going with friends, you’re lucky because the adventure park can accommodate larger groups of 45 or more.

-13. St Croix River
+13. St. Croix River

-While you’re there, you should bring your own supplies or rent some from the hotel you’re staying at – most local lodgings have such facilities.
+If you need a place to rest or stay, find the St. Croix River Resort on Booking for a deal on your stay.
+While you’re there, you should bring your supplies or rent some from the hotel you’re staying at – most local lodgings have such facilities.